WhiteWolf47/OSDCHACK22_PROJECT/README.md

-OSDCHACK22 project by anurag abd rushil
+OSDCHACK22 project by anurag and rushil